 The five life-size vertical body-forms add a point of focus to each location, each conceived in relation to their sites, encouraging visitors to engage with elemental conditions and the different qualities of the North Sea, the English Channel, the Kilbrannan Sound, and the Bristol Channel, and the open horizon between sea and sky.
 The fifth location is a quiet site in a Warwickshire village, where the sculpture stands looking into the depths of the man-made lock, in contrast to the wild, ruggedness of the coastal sites.

 'I am excited about making sculpture that stands in the wind, the rain and snow, day and night.
 The sculptures will be like standing stones: markers in space and time, linking with specific places and their histories; catalysts for reflection.

-LAND invites us to think about our identity and the mindset of a nation surrounded by water, and how that affects the way we make our choices.
+LAND invites us to think about our identity and the mindset of a nation surrounded by water, and how it affects the way we make our choices.
 Water both divides from and connects us to the rest of the world.
-Water isolates us and makes us self-reliant, but with the invitation of the horizon offers the chance to overcome our limitations and engage with the future.
+Water isolates us and makes us self-reliant, but with the invitation of the horizon, offers the chance to overcome our limitations and engage with the future.
 More generally, these sites with their industrially made body-forms provide a good place to reassess the human project.'

-LAND shares many of the themes found in Landmark's work: an engagement with landscape and the habitats we create, and how at a human level we resonate with them.
+LAND shares many of the themes found in Landmark's work: an engagement with landscape and the habitats we create, and how, at a human level, we resonate with them.
 Landmark's buildings are often in remote locations, some of the buildings - notably towers and follies - were intentionally built to stand apart, some are positioned close to the coastline, making them a landmark or point from which to look out at the world.
 It is this distance in time and isolation and people's place within it that is celebrated in LAND, and which embodies Landmark's work over the past five decades.